 This educational practicum is required for Secondary Education majors.
 Students are placed in a local high school classroom to observe and to experiment with teaching materials and methods.
 Guidance for high school adolescents and classroom management strategies are emphasized.
 Regular on-campus class meetings are provided to connect theories and practical experience.
 Field Experience: 4 hours per week arranged on a regular basis in a high school classroom.
 This assignment is made in consultation with the education faculty.
-Prerequisites: PSYC 212; concurrent enrollment in EDUC 341.
+Core outcomes met: V. Prerequisites: PSYC 212; concurrent enrollment in EDUC 341.
 May not be taken concurrently with EDUC 308.

-EDUC 310 Middle School Methods
+EDUC 310 Middle School Methods 2 credits